tarantool/doc/doc/contributing/contributing.rst

 Data access connectors have already been implemented for all major languages.
 If you want to write your own connector, you first need to familiarize yourself with the Tarantool binary protocol.
 Its current description can be found :ref:`here <box_protocol-iproto_protocol>`.

-We consider the following connectors as reference:
+We consider the following connectors as references:

 * https://github.com/tarantool-php/client
 * `net.box <https://github.com/tarantool/tarantool/blob/master/src/box/lua/net_box.lua>`_ — binary protocol client in Tarantool